SJTU-VLG/server_utils/USER_MANUAL.md

 See official [github](https://github.com/tensorflow) and [API docs](https://www.tensorflow.org/api_docs/python/tf?hl=zh-cn) for the usage of TensorFlow.

 ## 4. Datasets
 All datasets directories are put in `/data/datasets/`.
-Please see [DATASETS.md](https://github.com/SJTU-VLG/server_utilities/blob/master/Datasets.md) for more information about each dataset.
+Please see [DATASETS.md](https://github.com/SJTU-VLG/server_utils/blob/master/DATASETS.md) for more information about each dataset.

-If the dataset you need to use has not been downloaded to the server yet, you can first add the download links into [download_datasets.py](https://github.com/SJTU-VLG/server_utilities/blob/master/scripts/download_datasets.py) and relevant information (basic introduction, links) into [DATASETS.md](https://github.com/SJTU-VLG/server_utilities/blob/master/Datasets.md) by creating a [new pull request](https://github.com/SJTU-VLG/server_utilities/pull/new/master), then contact the administrator to help you download the dataset to the server.
+If the dataset you need to use has not been downloaded to the server yet, you can first add the download links into [download_datasets.py](https://github.com/SJTU-VLG/server_utils/blob/master/scripts/download_datasets.py) and relevant information (basic introduction, links) into [DATASETS.md](https://github.com/SJTU-VLG/server_utils/blob/master/DATASETS.md) by creating a [new pull request](https://github.com/SJTU-VLG/server_utils/pull/new/master), then contact the administrator to help you download the dataset to the server.

-Welcome to help us collect more valuable datasets to enrich our research. **Your contribution will be greatly appreciated :)**
+Welcome to help us collect more valuable datasets to enrich our research. **Your contribution will be greatly appreciated!**  :smiley:

 ---
 TBD...